singhujjwal/kthw/README.md

     2. Using simple `remote-exec` automation as part of VM creation via terraform, while creating instances have a `remote-exec section` to run the shell commands to setup the master and worker nodes
+* I think there is a confusing instruction in point 12 which talks about writing a wrapper script to automate all this, i believe it is asking to automate the Kubernetes cluster creationion as well.
+For that i am now creating terraform based automation to deploy the kubernetes cluster.

 * PREREQUISITE
 cfssl and kubectl should be installed